 - Disputes with competitors and contractors: these concerns will inevitably arise in almost any business.
 The best opportunity to minimize such disputes is to proactively address them as soon as possible and before they get out of hand.
 Having an established policy in place and being hands-on when conflict arises will pay dividends.

 Alternative Dispute Resolution (ADR)

 ADR, including arbitration and mediation, is often used as a method of conflict resolution to avoid litigation.
 In many instances, it is required by contract or statute, and in other cases the parties elect to seek ADR in an attempt to reduce costs, save time and avoid the uncertainty of litigation.

 Being Prepared for Litigation

-Ultimately, a business lawyer must prepare and be willing to go to court if that is the best option for the client’s needs.
+Ultimately, a business litigation lawyer must prepare and be willing to go to court if that is the best option for the client’s needs.
 Clients are at a distinct advantage when they choose counsel with a reputation for settling every case.
 While there are risks involved in any litigation, the option must always be on the table and vigorously pursued when necessary.